IELTS Speaking topic - Job and career #2 - EngExam.info

 Decade (n) – ten years

-Inapplicable (adj) – useless or impossible to be used
+Inapplicable (adj) – useless; impossible to find use for.

 More IELTS Speaking questions, same topic :: More IELTS Speaking questions, next topic